 This outdoor wood treatment oil is ideal for a variety of outdoor projects and can be safely applied as a varnish to a number of surfaces, including:

 The Finished Product (And Warnings About Application)

 Outdoor Defense Oil produces a smooth and matte finish that imbues your outdoor projects with a warm and inviting glow.
-However, it is possible to over-apply the oil (two to four coats are generally all you need), and that will result in a surface that isn’t as smooth to the touch as it should be.
+However, it is possible to over-apply the oil so measure how much your wood would need (two to four coats are generally all you need), and that will develop a surface that isn’t as smooth to the touch as it should be.
 Furthermore, avoid applying the oil in the hot sun, because this will cause the oil to polymerize too quickly, and that will produce a rubbery and frosty finish.

 Everything You Need to Know About Applying Outdoor Defense Oil to Your Projects

-Before you apply the solvent, it’s important to make sure that there’s enough ventilation in the area to keep you safe (if you’re working indoors).
+Before you apply the oil, it’s important to make sure that there’s enough ventilation in the area to keep you safe (if you’re working indoors).
 Open windows and doors, run fans, and open vents to make sure there’s enough airflow in your workspace.
-Keep the area well-ventilated for at least two to four hours, until the solvent has evaporated from the finish.
+Keep the area well-ventilated for at least two to four hours, until the solvent has evaporated and the finish dries.

-Outdoor Defense Oil is ready to use from the bottle and doesn’t have to be thinned with solvents, but it is always necessary to give Outdoor Defense Oil a good shake prior to each use.
+Outdoor Defense Oil is ready to use from the bottle and doesn’t have to be thinned with solvents or other combination of paint materials, but it is always necessary to give Outdoor Defense Oil a good shake prior to each use.